Jo Arai

-Jo Arai (新井 丈, Arai Jō) is a Japanese mixed martial artist who competes in Shooto.
+Jo Arai (新井 丈, Arai Jō) is a Japanese mixed martial artist who competes in Shooto and Rizin.
 He is a former Shooto Flyweight Champion and Strawweight Champion.

 Mixed martial arts career

 Shooto

 In his MMA debut, Arai faced Ryosuke Ogawa at Professional Shooto 3/21 on March 21, 2016.
 The match ended in a draw.

 Arai faced Takamasa Kiuchi at Professional Shooto 2022 Vol. 1 on January 16, 2022.
 He won the bout by first-round knockout.

 Arai faced Ryohei Kurosawa at Professional Shooto 2022 Vol. 3 on May 22, 2022.
 He won the bout by technical knockout via doctor stoppage in the second round.

 Strawweight and Flyweight champion

 Arai faced Junji Ito for the Shooto Strawweight Championship at Professional Shooto 2022 vol. 6 on September 19, 2022.
 He won the fight by a first-round knockout to win the title.

 Arai faced Yo Otake at Professional Shooto 2022 Vol. 7 on November 27, 2022.
 He won the bout via first-round knockout.

 Arai face Yuto Sekiguchi at Professional Shooto 2023 Vol. 2 on March 19, 2023.
 He won the bout by unanimous decision.

 In his first strawweight title defense, Arai faced No. 1 ranked strawweight Shuto Aki on July 23, 2023, at Professional Shooto 2023 Vol.5.
 He defended the title by knockout in the 1st round.
 In October 2023, he reached No. 1 in the strawweight rankings according to Fight Matrix.

 Arai faced Wataru Yamauchi for the vacant Shooto Flyweight Championship on November 19, 2023, at Professional Shooto 2023 Vol.7.
 He won the bout by technical knockout in the third round to win the title.